Professionals

 • CI Dizzy Questionnaire: Provides to the clinic information on patient's history with dizziness.
 To be completed by patient or by patient's support.

-4. Cochlear implant intake meeting: Once all documents have been received, each referral will be reviewed on an individual basis at our weekly cochlear implant intake meetings.
+Cochlear implant Intake meeting: Once all documents have been received, each referral will be reviewed on an individual basis at our weekly cochlear implant intake meetings.

 • If the documents reviewed indicate that the patient is clearly NOT a candidate, a letter will be sent advising the patient that they do not yet meet the candidacy criteria.